LouisIV/toss-up/DEPLOYMENT.md

 - Verify environment variables are set correctly

 ### Database Connection Issues
-- Confirm `POSTGRES_URL` is set in Vercel environment variables
+- Confirm `DATABASE_URL` is set in Vercel environment variables
-- Check that the database exists and is accessible
+- Check that your Neon database is active and accessible
-- Verify the connection string format
+- Verify the connection string format includes `?sslmode=require`
+- Ensure your Neon project is not paused (free tier databases pause after inactivity)

 ### Runtime Errors
 - Check Vercel function logs in the dashboard